 With this laptop, you also get a nice 8GB of DDR4 RAM, which is expected among gaming laptops under $700.
 This is plenty to run games on the current market, especially games that fall into this laptop’s running capabilities.
 This amount of RAM would only be an issue if you were a streamer as it would have trouble meeting your streaming needs.
 Much like the issue with the GPU, this could easily be fixed by adding your own RAM upgrade, but that won’t be necessary at all unless you want to use this laptop to stream.

 The MSI also offers 256GB SSD, which means you have quick access to your data.
 This also helps your games boot faster and is a lot more efficient than HDD memory.
 This is enough space to house a good number of games, but if you wanted to install a lot of bigger games it would definitely be worth getting external storage.

-Overall this laptop is fantastic and ready to go for more mid-level gamers.
+Overall this gaming laptop is fantastic and ready to go for more mid-level gamers.
 If you were someone interested in playing AAA games without any alterations to the device, this would not be the laptop for you.
 However, with some upgrades, it has the potential to be one of the best gaming laptops on our list.

 CPU: 2.3 GHz Intel Core i5-8300H | GPU: Nvidia GeForce GTX 1050 Ti | RAM: 8GB DDR4 | Screen: 15.6-inch (1,920 x 1,080) | Storage: 1TB HDD | Battery: 52 Whr | Dimensions: 14.37 x 10.1 x 1 inches | Weight: 4.85lbs